-I will also make one long WAV file per side so that all transistions will be exactly like you want them to be once pressed to vinyl.
+I will also make one long hi-res WAV file per side so that all transistions will be exactly like you want them to be once pressed to vinyl.

-In practice, when a CD factory doesn’t support DDP images, go somewhere else.
+sidenote: when a CD factory doesn’t support DDP images, go somewhere else.
 There is NO excuse for not supporting DDP images.

 Something which is really important for an album release is obviously the track-order, but just as important, or maybe even more important, is the sequencing of the album, the transitions between all tracks.
-By using the right transitions (pauses, fades), you will turn an album into a real album instead of a collection of tracks packed together.
+By using the right transitions (pauses, fades), you will turn an album into a real album instead of a collection of tracks.
 I can do the transitions for you by using my gut feeling, but if you have a vision on that yourself it would be great to know that. 🙂